varnish/Varnish-Book/varnish_book.rst

         .ssl_noverify = 1;     # Don't verify peer
       }

-   For Varnish to accept incoming encrypted connections from clients, you need a terminator for encrypted connections such as hitch https://github.com/varnish/hitch.
+   For Varnish to accept incoming encrypted connections, you need a terminator for encrypted connections such as `hitch` https://github.com/varnish/hitch.
    Varnish Plus 4.1 has integrated this functionality and you can easily configure it as detailed in `SSL/TLS frontend support with hitch`_.

 VCL Reload